 The Network’s Story

-The MemoryCaregivers Network began in 2007 when a group of MemoryCare caregivers got together and established the MemoryCaregivers Network.
-For the first three years of its existence, The Network was a volunteer entity with goals of providing peer support to participants, educating the community about dementia from a caregiver’s perspective and helping fundraise for MemoryCare’s operations.
-The group functioned independently of MemoryCare until May of 2010 when they received grant funding that was administered through MemoryCare and facilitated hiring a Network coordinator.
-Through a combination of grants, fund raising events, donations from Network participants and designated donations from MemoryCare donors the group the group has remained a source of support to the community.
+In 2007, a group of MemoryCare caregivers got together and established the MemoryCaregivers Network.
+For the first three years of its existence, The Network was a volunteer entity with goals of providing peer support to participants, educating the community about dementia from a caregiver’s perspective, and helping to fundraise for MemoryCare’s operations.
+The group functioned independently of MemoryCare until May of 2010 when they received grant funding, administered through MemoryCare and facilitated by a Network coordinator.
+Through a combination of grants, fund raising events, donations from Network participants, and designated donations from MemoryCare donors, the group the group has remained a source of support to the community.

 “Support groups are very helpful when you’re dealing with a disease like dementia,” says Hilgendorf.
 “Most people don’t understand this disease, so it can get very lonely.
 But we laugh together, cry together, and share information about how we can make life easier for all concerned.
 It’s as much an education group as it is a support group.”